firebase/firebase-ios-sdk/AppleSilicon.md

 See the following examples:

 ```
-# Explicitly require the special `M1` tagged Firebase version.
+# Explicitly require the special `M1` tagged Firebase version, locked to the major version.
-pod 'Firebase/Analytics', '~> 7.2.0-M1'
+pod 'Firebase/Analytics', '~> 7.2-M1'

 # Do the same for any other Firebase pod used.
-pod 'Firebase/Database', '~> 7.2.0-M1'
+pod 'Firebase/Database', '~> 7.2-M1'

-# You can also lock on the minor or major versions like so:
+# You can also lock on the minor or patch versions like so:
-pod 'Firebase/Analytics, '~> 7.2-M1'
+pod 'Firebase/Analytics, '~> 7.2.0-M1'
-pod 'Firebase/Analytics, '~> 7-M1'
+pod 'Firebase/Analytics, '7.2.0-M1'
 ```

 The CocoaPods issue has been fixed in